 But over the idle of the John Deere, I could hear – yes – that’s – laughter.
 What?
 Who?

-Climbing out from behind those trees were a small group of – my friends – yes, FRIENDS did this to me.
-They had chosen tonight to sneak into the golf course after midnight, find a golf ball, lie in wait of me driving past in the John Deere, in the dark, in the fog, after everything else that had happened tonight and try to scare me by throwing the golf ball at the tractor.
+Climbing out from behind those trees were a small group of – you have got to be kidding me! – my friends – yes, my good FRIENDS did this to me.
+They had chosen tonight to sneak into the golf course after midnight, find a golf ball, lie in wait of me driving past in the John Deere, in the dark, in the fog, after everything else that had happened tonight to try and scare me by throwing the golf ball at the tractor.

 Well – IT WORKED ALREADY! ! !

 To this day, I doubt any of them realize the proximity of the near-death experience they just brushed past.
 They were laughing too loudly.
 It’s what friends do for friends.